hitaarthh/hitaarthh/README.md

 <hr>

-💻 Currently I'm a full time member at <a href="https://bi0s.in/hardware.html">Bi0s Hardware</a>, learning some really amazing things in the field of Cyber security, Reverse Engineering, Computer hardware, Embedded Systems, Wireless networks and much more.
-Apart from this I'm also working on Web and Cross-Platform App Development.
+💻 I am a second year Electronics and Computer Science undergraduate interested in web development and security, embedded systems and IOT security.
+Currently I'm a full time Undergraduate Researcher at [teamBi0s](https://bi0s.in/), working on some amazing Projects related to Web Exploitation, Wireless Security , IOT Security, Embedded Systems and much more.

 ⚽️ Outside the World of Tech, I love pushing myself to develop new skills ranging from **guitar, football, weight lifting**, touch typing to some whacky ones like writing with both of my hands(trying to be ambidextrous) and also trying to be a person who could study the psychology of human mind(You never know when im experimenting on you😏).